lumigo-io/lumigo-cdk-constructs/README.md

 # Lumigo CDK Integrations

-This repository provides means of adding Lumigo tracing as "infrastructure-as-code" to Lambda functions deployed via the [AWS Cloud Development Kit (CDK) v2](https://docs.aws.amazon.com/cdk/api/v2/).
+This repository provides means of adding Lumigo tracing as "infrastructure-as-code" to Lambda functions and ECS workloads deployed via the [AWS Cloud Development Kit (CDK) v2](https://docs.aws.amazon.com/cdk/api/v2/).

 If instead of the AWS CDK v2, you are using the [Serverless Framework](https://www.serverless.com/), refer to the [`serverless-lumigo` plugin](https://github.com/lumigo-io/serverless-lumigo-plugin) documentation.